Sunil Chhetri has been the pivot on which Indian football has made most of its moves in recent years.

 Having turned out for Mumbai City FC in 2015 and 2016, and Bengaluru FC every year thereon, the Indian striker has not only scored goals aplenty but has also single-handedly led his side to victories.

-While Spain’s Ferran Corominas remains ISL’s top goal-scorer, Sunil Chettri has netted the most for an Indian, just nine behind the Spaniard ahead of ISL 2020-21.
+While Spain’s Ferran Corominas remains ISL’s top goal-scorer, Sunil Chettri has scored the most goals by an Indian in the ISL, just one behind the Spaniard after the conclusion of ISL 2020-21.
+In all, Sunil has netted 47 goals in 94 ISL matches.

-Here’s a look at some of Sunil Chhetri’s highlights in the ISL.
+Here’s a look at some of Sunil Chhetri’s goals in ISL.

 The Indian talisman missed the inaugural ISL after his I-League team Bengaluru FC refused to release Chhetri mid-way through the season.
 A year later, however, a dedicated window for the competition ensured every player got an opportunity to compete in the ISL.